Please try not to add natter or unnecessary information. This is not a treatise or lecture on Jewish Holidays; it is Useful Notes.

 can last well past midnight (this troper has wearily headed home at 3 AM from his uncle's house several times).

 The Last Supper in Christianity is generally held to have been a Passover seder, and in general, Easter falls quite close to Passover.
 The massive movement in the date of Easter is a result of having a Christian holiday map to the Jewish festival of Passover; the incessant debates over how to calculate the date of Easter is a result of the Christians refusing to just use the Jewish calendar to figure out the date already and rely on convoluted mathematics instead.
-The name of Easter in many languages is based on the Hebrew Pesach (Passover): Latin and Greek Pascha gave rise to Spanish Pascua, Italian Pasqua, French Pâques, and Dutch Pasen (among others), and the Hebrew Pesach directly led to Arabic Id ul-Fiṣḥ.*
+The name of Easter in many languages is based on the Hebrew Pesach (Passover): Latin and Greek Pascha gave rise to Spanish Pascua, Italian Pasqua, French Pâques, and Dutch Pasen (among others), and the Hebrew Pesach directly led to Arabic Id ul-Fiṣḥ.note

 Lots of stuff can't

 be eaten on Passover, leading to creative copies and workarounds.
 Potatoes and eggs are always popular, and potato starch is often used instead of flour.
 Egg noodles instead of normal ones, too.
 And some really awful candy and chocolate.
 Another flour substitute is matzah meal, essentially pulverized matzah.
 Unfortunately, matzah has adverse effects on the digestive system, so many an Ashkenazi Jew will spend at least the end of Pesach somewhat blocked.
+As noted above, this is one holiday where it's definitely better to be Sephardi; since the Sephardim never engaged in the vast multiplication of stringencies (particularly the ban on things resembling

 - 16 Nisan - 5 Sivan